-- Hence, British government came forward and passed three acts- the Deccan Agriculture Relief Act (1879), the Land Improvement Loan Act (1883) and the Agriculturists Loan Act (1884).
+- Hence, the British government came forward and passed three acts- the Deccan Agriculture Relief Act (1879), the Land Improvement Loan Act (1883) and the Agriculturists Loan Act (1884).

-- But Cooperative move came with structure and shape when British enactment of the Cooperative Credit Societies Act, 1904.
+- But Cooperative move came with structure and shape when the British enactment of the Cooperative Credit Societies Act, 1904.
 In 1919, cooperation became a provincial subject and the provinces were authorised to make their own cooperative laws under the Montague-Chelmsford Reforms.

-- This categorization carried on to Government of India Act, 1935.
-In 1942, Government of British India enacted the Multi-Unit Cooperative Societies Act to cover Cooperative Societies with membership from more than one province.
+- This categorization carried on to the Government of India Act, 1935.
+In 1942, the Government of British India enacted the Multi-Unit Cooperative Societies Act to cover Cooperative Societies with membership from more than one province.